 Cocaine is a naturally-occurring substance derived from the leaves of the indigenous South American coca shrub.
 Andean cultures are believed to have cultivated the drug as early as 1000 BC for ritual use and the drug’s energizing effect.
 It stimulates the nervous system and is also a local anesthetic.
 Drug enforcement operatives wage a relentless war against the production and traffic of cocaine originating from South America.

 Marijuana is also a naturally-occurring plant.
-With selective breeding, many modern cultivars for both medical and recreational use have been developed.
+With selective breeding, many modern cultivars for both medical and recreational use have developed.
 The drug and various derivatives of it have become legalized in various circumstances in some states.
 Even so, marijuana’s identified as one of the common drugs of abuse and is still on the Drug Enforcement Agency’s watchlist as its cultivation and use is widespread.

 Methadone is a synthetic drug used against pain and in the treatment of opiate drug abuse, particularly for strong opium derivatives like morphine and heroin.
 It has valuable medical uses in the detoxification and withdrawal of addictive drugs.
 However, it is also widely abused because it is possible to develop an addiction to the drug itself.